QuintinAdam/Game-of-Life-Death-and-Zombies/README.md

   3. if a zombie cell has 3 or more live cells, zombie cell will die
   4. if zombie cell has less then 3 live cells it will convert all live cells around it to a zombie.
   5. if zombie cell has no live neighbors the zombie can move in any direction
+  6. llamas can cure zombies and have double the radius as other cells.

 Game ends when: